 What is Organic Mutton?

 A while back we introduced our organic mutton and the differences it holds when compared to organic lamb.
 We said then that mutton is quite misunderstood, and as online butchers we still feel the same today.
-With this in mind, we thought it was time to expand upon the importance of organic mutton to British sheep farmers across the country as well as trying to inspire more households to add some high-quality mutton to their next organic meat delivery.
+With this in mind, we thought it was time to expand upon its importance to British sheep farmers across the country as well as trying to inspire more households to add some high-quality red meats to their next organic meat delivery.

 What is Mutton?
 A Quick Recap

-Most people will know that organic mutton is taken from organic sheep, but so is organic lamb – so what makes them different?
+Most people will know that mutton and lamb are both meat from a sheep – so what makes them different?
 The main difference between mutton and lamb is their age, and this is what affects the other distinctions, too.
-Organic lamb is taken from sheep under 12 months old, meaning their meat is pink to light red in colour having only been running around in the fields for a short time.
+The latter is taken from a young sheep under 12 months old, meaning their meat is pink to light red in colour having only been running around in the fields for a short time.
 This also means that the meat is tender with a milder flavour.
 In addition, lambs under the age of 3 month are known as Spring Lambs.
 These are a popular choice for an Easter roast dinner centrepiece for their extremely tender and even milder flavour.
 However, these aren’t always the best choice environmentally – read more in our article.

 Mutton is usually around 3 years old, but can be anywhere from 12 months to 5 years.
 It’s had longer to develop, so the meat is a deeper red colour with a greater covering of fat.
-This produces a stronger flavour, and those who are a fan of game would probably take a liking to mutton, too.
+This produces a stronger flavour, and those who enjoy game are likely to be fans.
 The best mutton recipes are slow-cooked, and due to its popularity in the middle east, it lends itself well to Indian dishes such as a masala, rogan josh or madras with all the trimmings.

 What happened to Mutton?

 With less and less mutton appearing on dinner plates across the nation, it’s no surprise that there has been a loss of taste for this organic meat.
-However, consumer demand for lamb but not so much for mutton is leaving us in a bit of a sticky situation…
+However, consumer demand for lamb is leaving us in a bit of a sticky situation…

 Why We Should Eat More Mutton